Regret Bounds without Lipschitz Continuity: Online Learning with Relative-Lipschitz Losses: Introduction

 \citet{antonakopoulosonline} generalized the Lipschitz continuity condition from the perspective of Riemannian geometry.
 They proposed the notion of Riemann-Lipschitz continuity (RLC) and analyzed how OCO algorithms perform in this setting.
 They showed \(O(\sqrt{T})\) regret bounds for both FTRL and OMD with RLC cost functions in both the online and stochastic settings.
 In Appendix~\ref{sec:RLC} we discuss in detail the relationship between RLC and relative Lipschitzness and how some of our regret bounds compare to those due to \citet{antonakopoulosonline}.
 In related work, \citet{maddison2018hamiltonian} relaxed the Lipschitz smoothness condition by proposing a new family of optimization methods motivated from physics, to be more specific, the conformal Hamiltonian dynamics.

-Moreover, in the presence of both Lipschitz continuity and strong convexity we can obtain \(O(1/T)\) convergence rates in classical convex optimization~\citep[Section~3.4.1]{bubeck2015convex} and \(O(\log T)\) regret in the online case~\citep{hazan2007logarithmic}. \citet{lu2019relative} extended the offline setting results by showing a \(O(1/T)\) convergence rate when the objective function is both relative Lipschitz continuous and relative strongly convex.
-Still, this latter work does not obtain regret bounds for the online case.
-To the best of our knowledge, this is the first work studying conditions beyond strong convexity (and exp-concavity \citep{hazan2007logarithmic}) to obtain logarithmic regret bounds.
+Moreover, in the presence of both Lipschitz continuity and strong convexity we can obtain \(O(1/T)\) convergence rates in classical convex optimization~\citep[Section~3.4.1]{bubeck2015convex} and \(O(\log T)\) regret in the online case~\citep{hazan2007logarithmic}.
+By replacing the squared norm in the usual strong convexity inequality by a Bregman divergence of a fixed reference function yields the notion of \emph{relative strong convexity}.
+This idea dates back to the work of~\citet{HazanAK07a}.
+In recent work, \citet{lu2018relatively} showed algorithms with \(O(1/T)\) convergence rates in the offline setting when the objective function is both relative Lipschitz continuous and relative strongly convex.
+Still, this latter work does not obtain regret bounds for the online case. \citet{HazanAK07a} analyze the online case and show logarithmic regret bounds for online mirror descent when the cost functions are strongly convex relative to the mirror map.
+However, they assume (classical) strong convexity of the mirror map, which ultimately implies that the cost function need also be strongly convex.\footnote{More precisely, the regret bound in \citep[Theorem~1]{HazanAK07a} requires the cost functions \((g_t)_{t \in \Naturals}\) to be strongly convex relative to the mirror map \(f\).
+In turn, the result also requires \(f\) to be strongly convex (in the classical sense) with respect to a fixed norm \(\norm{\cdot}\).
+This implies that the cost functions \((g_t)_{t \in \Naturals}\) are strongly convex w.r.t.\ \(\norm{\cdot}\) as well.} To the best of our knowledge, this is the first work studying conditions beyond strong convexity (and exp-concavity \citep{hazan2007logarithmic}) to obtain logarithmic regret bounds.